oliveruh/JumpBack/README.md

 ## Credits

-- Data sourced from **Comic Vine** API
+- Issue data sourced from **Comic Vine** API
+- Series data sourced from **Manga Updates** API
 - Project created by [@oliveruh_](https://twitter.com/oliveruh_)
-- Special thanks to the manga community for their continued support
+- Special thanks to the manga community for their continued support and thank you for making this project reach 100K+ views on Neocities

 ## Support